 There are several types of grass that are going to grow much faster and with a better look during cool seasons.
-Some of them include the Kentucky bluegrass, the Fine Fescue, the Perennial Ryegrass; the Bentgrass and the Tall fescue.
+Some of them include the Kentucky bluegrass, Fine Fescue, Perennial Ryegrass; Bentgrass, and the Tall fescue.
 They are more likely to grow properly at temperatures of 60 to 75 Fahrenheit and this means that spring and fall are ideal for these types of grass.
 They are also ideally fertilized during those two seasons.

 These grass types (C-3 plants) begin their carbohydrate production with a 3 carbon compound.
 Their roots grow optimally at 55 degrees.